emqx/emqx-docs/en_US/configuration/configuration.md

 Whether the listener enables `Proxy Protocol` support.

-If the EMQ X cluster is deployed behind HAProxy or Nginx, and you need to get the client's real source IP address and port, you need to open this configuration.
+If the EMQX cluster is deployed behind HAProxy or Nginx, and you need to get the client's real source IP address and port, you need to open this configuration.

 `Proxy Protcol` reference: [https://www.haproxy.com/blog/haproxy/proxy-protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol).